-Stay in good-priced traditional Japanese accommodation
+Stay in well-priced traditional Japanese accommodation

-Kaiseki dining, an elaborate multiple-course dinner of traditional dishes, is an expensive experience in a restaurant or hotel, but stay in a ryokan and it’s part of the package.
+Kaiseki dining, an elaborate multi-course dinner of traditional dishes, is an expensive experience in a restaurant or hotel, but stay in a ryokan and it’s part of the package.
 Each dish is a delicately prepared medley of local produce and the menu often includes sushi, soups and meat grilled at the table.

 For some of the best ryokans, look to those in a rural setting — I suggest the Japanese Alps.
 Here you’ll find a range of four- to ten-room family-owned properties overlooking thick pine forests or snow-tipped peaks.